Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Introduction

 In Germany, the first case of WNV was reported in August 2018, in a bird from Eastern Germany \citep{zzziegler2019, Ziegler2019, Ziegler2020}.
-Over the following years, annual circulation was observed, especially in central eastern Germany (Figure \ref{fb}).
+Over the following years, annual circulation was observed, particularly in central-eastern Germany (Fig. \ref{fb}).
 To date, there is no specific cure for WNV, and treatment only relies on managing symptoms \citep{Colpitts2012}.
-Licensed WNV vaccines are only available for equids \citep{Sambri2013} and thus preventive measures for humans rely mainly on recommendations to use personal protective measures that reduce contacts between mosquitoes and humans \citep{Petersen2013, wst}, and most importantly, mosquito reduction measures \citep{Bellini2014}.
-The European Center for Disease Control and Prevention further stresses that humans should consider using mosquito bed nets, sleeping in screened or air-conditioned rooms, wearing clothing that covers most of the body, or using mosquito repellents \citep{wst}.
-Thereby, several mosquito control methods are available, e.g., breeding site removal, larvicides, adulticides, or biological control methods such as the introduction of natural enemies \citep{Cailly2012, Ferede2018, Takken2009}.
+Licensed WNV vaccines are only available for equids \citep{Sambri2013}.
+Thus, preventive measures for humans rely mainly on recommendations to use personal protective measures that reduce contact between mosquitoes and humans \citep{Petersen2013, wst}, and, most importantly, on measures to reduce mosquito populations \citep{Bellini2014}.
+The European Centre for Disease Control and Prevention further stresses that people should consider using mosquito bed nets, sleeping in screened or air-conditioned rooms, wearing clothing that covers most of the body, or using mosquito repellents \citep{wst}.
+Thereby, several mosquito control methods are available, e.g., breeding-site removal, larvicides, adulticides, and biological control methods such as the introduction of natural enemies \citep{Cailly2012, Ferede2018, Takken2009}.
 Several process-based models have been developed to assess various control measures and their timing for WNV.
 Early modelling studies focused on describing the interaction between mosquito vectors and avian hosts to understand the ecological drivers of WNV transmission \citep{Bhowmick2023, Laperriere2011, Mbaoma2024}.
 These models provided valuable insights into how environmental factors and host-vector interactions influence the spread of WNV.
 Subsequent studies then extended these frameworks by incorporating additional host populations and intervention strategies, such as mosquito control and vaccination. \citet{BOWMAN2005} found that adulticiding is more effective than personal protection for controlling the spread of human WNV.
 According to \citet{Thomas2009}, mosquito spraying during autumn is more effective than in summer. \citet{bhowmick2024host} demonstrated that ultra-low volume spraying only temporarily reduces the reproductive number.
 The combination of bird immunisation and mosquito control approaches is the most cost-effective strategy against WNV \citep{Malik2018}. \citet{Blayneh2010} concluded that mosquito reduction should be prioritised over personal protection measures, and \citet{abdelrazec2015dynamics} highlighted larviciding as the most effective ongoing strategy while emphasising the importance of seasonal timing.